Hyperglycemic hyperosmolar syndrome (HHS) is a potentially life threatening condition involving extremely high blood sugar (glucose) levels.

 - leg cramps

-- vision loss
+- a loss of vision

 - speech impairment

-- loss of muscle function
+- a loss of muscle function

-Untreated, HHS can lead to life-threatening complications such as:
+Untreated HHS can lead to life threatening complications, such as:

 - blood clots